To access iSCSI targets, your ESXi host uses iSCSI initiators.

 In the ESXi environment, iSCSI adapters configured on your host play the role of initiators.
 ESXi supports several types of iSCSI adapters.

-For information on configuring and using iSCSI adapters, see Configuring iSCSI Adapters and Storage.
+For information on configuring and using iSCSI adapters, see Configuring iSCSI and iSER Adapters and Storage.

 Software iSCSI Adapter